RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ### Summary stats table

-Directly above the map is a table that provides summary statistics for the user selected warehouses.
+Directly above the map is a table that provides summary statistics for the user selected built warehouses.
 The summary table includes the count of warehouses, the acreage of the warehouse footprint, the total warehouse floor space in square feet, the number of estimated daily truck trips, and an estimate of the daily diesel PM<sub>2.5</sub>, NO<sub>x</sub>, and CO<sub>2</sub> emissions from those truck trips.
 The table updates as the user selects different year ranges, clicks on different sections of the map, chooses  jurisdiction(s), or enters advanced user inputs.
 Note that this estimate does not include car trips to and from warehouses in the emissions calculation, nor does it include truck idling emissions.
+Finally, it separates estimates for existing warehouses (already built) and planned, approved, or under construction warehouses which aren't yet in service.
 The details on these calculations are discussed in the Methods section.

 ### Map

 The map can be navigated using point, click, and drag features or by clicking on the zoom plus and minus buttons on the top left corner of the map.
 At the top right of the map, the imagery can be switched between a street level **Basemap** and aerial **Imagery**.
-Polygon overlays can be turned on or off by selecting the check boxes for **Warehouses**, **Jurisdictions**, **Circle**, **Size bins**, **Rail**, **CalEnviroScreen**, and **Diesel PM**.
+Polygon overlays can be turned on or off by selecting the check boxes for **Warehouses**, **Jurisdictions**, **Circle**, **Rail**, and **CalEnviroScreen**.
 Clicking within the map draws a gray circle with a user selected radius defaulting to 5 km (~3.1 miles).
 This circle is used to identify nearby warehouses that are cumulatively affecting the selected area's air quality and truck traffic.
-Size bins colors the warehouse polygons into five size bins based on building floor space square footage (Sq.ft.).
 The **Rail** layer indicates rail lines and railyards through the open source [OpenRailwayMap](https://www.openrailwaymap.org/) providerTile.

+The **Warehouses** overlay provides a red and maroon layer of existing and planned, approved, and under construction warehouses in the Inland Empire Counties.
+This dataset is still in development and is not complete.
+Polygons for planned warehouses were drawn based on publicly available documents from [CEQANET](https://ceqanet.opr.ca.gov/Search/Recent) or city/county environmental documents.
+These warehouse polygons are for informational purposes only and should be checked on CEQANET to insure that they are up to date and reflect the most up-to-date information on individual projects.

 The **CalEnviroScreen** overlay provides a color-coded overlay of census tracts and their associated pollution burden percentile score.
 These scores are based on the [CalEnviroScreen4.0 methodology](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).
 Darker colors indicate higher impact of pollution and socioeconomic disadvantage.
 Mousing over census tracts displays the census tract number, population, and percentile score (0-100).

-The **Diesel PM** overlay provides a gray-scale overlay of census tract specific Diesel PM percentiles.
-The **Diesel PM** overlay was created by [California Air Resources Board](https://ww2.arb.ca.gov/) and is part of the CalEnviroScreen tool.
-Diesel PM emissions are based on the 2012 Southern California Association of Governments [SCAG](https://gisdata-scag.opendata.arcgis.com/) MPO data (v7) for vehicle activity/traffic flow; this does not capture the explosive growth in warehouse-induced truck traffic in the Inland counties in the last decade.
-Distributions of diesel PM in this layer are the most recent available as part of CARB gridded inventories.
 Full details on this layer are in the [CalEnviroScreen4.0 methodology](https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40).

 ## Warehouse Selection Filters

 ### Jurisdictions Selection Menu

 The dropdown menu allows the user to select and display the jurisdictional boundary of cities, unincorporated counties, and land-use authorities in the four county region.
 Jurisdiction names are alphabetical and can be manually selected or typed into the box.
 Once selected, the city selection will filter the summary stats table and selection radius to only include warehouses within the selected jurisdictional boundaries.
 Jurisdictions can be "unselected" by deleting the named selection.
+Jurisdictional boundaries were obtained from California's [Open Data Portal](https://data.ca.gov)  November, 2022, Southern California Association of Government's [SCAG](https://gisdata-scag.opendata.arcgis.com/datasets/27b134459761486991f0b72f8a9a67c5_0) city boundary list, and a personal records request to the County of Riverside for March JPA's boundary in October, 2022.

 ### Year built slider

-The slider with the year ranges from 1910 to 2022 allows a user to select subsets of warehouses with build years within a user-determined range.
+The slider with the year ranges from 1980 to 2022 allows a user to select subsets of warehouses with build years within a user-determined range.
 For example, if the user selects 2011 to 2021 all warehouses with build years in that range are selected and displayed on the map and data tables.
-Note that approximately 400 parcels had unknown build years; those can be removed or added to any analysis with a check box button and are set as 1910 for selection purposes in the slider tool.
+All warehouses built prior to 1980 are set as 1980 build years for the purpose of this dashboard display but raw data can be provided for build years upon request.
+Note that approximately 400 parcels had unknown build years; those can be removed or added to any analysis with a check box button and are set as 1980 for selection purposes in the slider tool.

 ### Circle (radius in km) slider